Green Chile Mac and Cheese Stew

 Roasted Jalapeno Pull-Apart Bread

 Boy howdy, this roasted jalapeno pull-apart bread packs a punch but it sure is good!
-You pull off a chunk, get a bite… thinkin’ whoa, this is kinda hot… then you go and pull off another chunk because it is GOOD!
+You pull off a chunk, get a bite… You’re thinkin’ whoa, this is kinda hot… Then you go and pull off another chunk because it is GOOD!
 Wonderfully cheesy, with a nice crunch, this is the bread dreams are made of.
 No more of that boring garlic cheese bread!
 Bring the heat and some flavor instead!

 Roasted Jalapeno Pull-Apart Bread